Shuffle/Shuffle-docs/handbook/engineering/app_development.md

 Create a new app with HTTP here: 			[https://shuffler.io/apps](https://shuffler.io/apps) Learn about Python App Creation here: [https://shuffler.io/docs/app_creation](https://shuffler.io/docs/app_creation)

-Last but not least; make sure to document every step and have fun :D
+Last but not least; make sure to document every step as Markdown in a README.md file!
+This is then added to Shuffle's UI in order to make documentation easily available to our users.

 ## Basic Process
 1. [Find an app of interest in the todo](https://github.com/frikky/Shuffle-apps/projects/1) that hasn't been made yet.